 - Does not take responsibility for wrong or ineffective decisions.

-- Tell me about a recent decision you have had to make in which there was little or no time to seek addition information?
+- Tell me about a recent decision you had to make in which there was little or no time to seek additional information?
 What impact did the decision have on the business?
 What did you do to help lessen the risk of making a bad decision?